 Modifications for Healthier Options

-- Vegetarian or vegan alternatives: For a plant-based approach, consider using lentils, black beans, or plant-based ground meat substitutes.
+- Vegetarian or vegan alternatives: Use lentils, black beans or plant-based ground “meat” to lower saturated fat.

 Step-by-Step Recipe for Ground Beef Enchilada Casserole